 6. Working Memory Capacity

 One study suggests that physicians who work longer hours are more prone to have a reduced working memory capacity or WMC.
 Reduced working memory has been associated with lower recall rates and higher test errors.
 Surgeons who schedule throughout the week should facilitate mental recovery, and therefore, less decrease in WMC.

 Another related factor is how long work hours are putting patients at risk.
 In a review of Emergency Medicine Physicians, it was noted that high work-related hours were associated with burnout.
 Burnout can lead to greater depression, higher dissatisfaction, and stress.

 Research by the American Society for Bariatric Surgery recently examined how well surgery centers perform.
-Their research showed that hospitals that performed 100 bariatric cases annually played much better than hospitals that performed fewer than a 100 cases.
+Their research showed that hospitals that performed 100 bariatric cases annually played much better than hospitals that performed fewer than 100 cases.
 In fact, 100 cases annually were associated with patients facing ‘shorter length of stay, lower morbidity, and mortality and decreased costs.’

 More interestingly, patients older than 55 had even better outcomes.
 Patients older than 55, were observed to face 3 times the mortality rate at low-volume hospitals than high-volume hospitals.
 These findings suggest that not only does the surgeon matter, but the hospital where one undergoes weight-loss surgery matters when measuring outcomes.

 With hospital staff more accustomed to bariatrics, they will likely have better cohesion and understanding of the surgery being performed.
 By attending a hospital that performs surgery in volume, patients will likely experience a greater outcome.